Key benefits of load balancing DPACS

 Load balancing a dental PACS (Picture Archiving and Communication System) application is crucial for several reasons, primarily to ensure high availability, optimal performance, and the scalability of imaging data to ensure uninterrupted, high-quality patient care at volume.

-Why load balance DPACS with Loadbalancer.org?
+Why load balance Dental PACS applications with Loadbalancer.org?

-We started our journey into the healthcare space over a decade ago by partnering with Carestream to provide high availability to their PACS system (HCIS).
+Loadbalancer.org started our journey into the healthcare space over a decade ago by partnering with Carestream to provide high availability to their PACS system (HCIS).
 Since then we decided to focus on working with Enterprise imaging vendors by providing smart yet intuitive High Availability solutions to their mission critical applications.
 We realized that the most effective way to work with healthcare vendors was to create strategic-level partnerships to supply unbreakable, intuitive, and cost-effective load balancing solutions.

 How to load balance Planmeca Romexis